ankakulka/tech-scribe/content/posts/readability.md

 Many websites still use a full-page layout for the text body, often the text is center-justified, making reading even harder.
 Your eye needs to ‘anchor’ itself on a straight line of the block of text.
 Center-justified (aligned) or right-aligned (sometimes called rugged) text is only appropriate for snippets of texts, headlines, and captions.
 The main body has to be left-aligned, like a mantra: religiously, no exception.

 Adding large margins and splitting the text into smaller columns is a good solution.
-Columns of text shouldn't be too narrow either, as it will make reading harder.
+Columns of text shouldn't be too narrow, either, as it will make reading harder.

 > **Tip:** A line should have a minimum of six words - different rules might apply for German and other languages...